Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

 \subsection{Experimental results}

 In this section, we conduct a series of experiments to illustrate the effectiveness of our proposed method on the object detection task.
 The person is selected as our attack object.
 We conduct the experiments on three types of scenes provided by UE 4, including WinterValley, Forest, and Desert, which are also frequently encountered scenes in real military applications.
-We study the performance of the white box attack on the Yolo-V3 detector, the black box attack on other detectors, adaptive DE$\_$DAC, and different coefficients of DE$\_$DAC.
-In addition, we also study the performance of attacking other objects, such as cars and trucks, to further verify the generality of our proposed method.
+We study the performance of DAC of the white box attack and black box attack, DE$\_$DAC, and adaptive DE$\_$DAC.
+In addition, we also study the performance of two-stage training and different coefficients of DE$\_$DAC.
+Finaly, we investigate the performance of attacking other objects, such as cars and trucks, to further verify the generality of our proposed method.